Stellar teachers. Passionate kids.

 Who should attend?

-A MitM camper should know some algebra and geometry and understand the notion of a mathematical argument.
-By far, the most important things are curiosity and stamina: the prospect of doing many hours of math each day must be appealing!
-No prior experience is necessary for the outdoor excursions, but students should be excited to try new adventures in the Jackson Hole wilderness!
+A new MitM camper should be comfortable with some algebra and geometry and understand the notion of a mathematical argument.
+By far, the most important qualities are curiosity and stamina — the prospect of doing many hours of math each day should feel exciting.
+Students who thrive at MitM tend to enjoy grappling with ideas that take time to understand, asking questions of their own, and staying engaged even when answers are not immediately clear.
+No prior experience is required for outdoor excursions, but students should be eager to try new adventures in the Jackson Hole wilderness.

 “Best Week Ever”

-From summitting Rendezvous Peak to rational tangles, from whitewater rafting on the Snake River to the geometry of complex numbers, from bear sightings to the mathematics of fairness, see how much we packed into a week in 2024 and 2023 in these slideshows below:
+From summiting Rendezvous Peak to rational tangles, from whitewater rafting on the Snake River to the geometry of complex numbers, from bear sightings to the mathematics of fairness, see how much we packed into a week in this new short fim and slideshows (from 2025, 2024, 2023) below:

 Learn More about: